 After the feet were in place, the bed frame was attached to the false front

 At this point it was ready to be moved into place.
 Unfortunately it was too big to fit through the doorway in the intended room because the hallway was too narrow to turn it correctly.
 So I ended up having to cut it half and reassemble it in the room.
 I made the cut to be even with the middle rails to look consistent.

 The 2 halves were brought in and the bed frame was attached to the bottom half.
 Stringer boards were screwed to both halves to add stability and also to secure to the wall to prevent it from tipping over.
 Once everything was in place, I cut some 2.5" oak boards to cover up the sides where the cabinet was sawed in half.

 150 lb gas struts were used to assist with lifting and lowering the bed.
+These are connected using 10mm ball stud brackets, one on each side of the bed frame and one on each side of the cabinet.
+The ends of the struts swivel and should turned in opposite directions.
 They made a huge difference, but it can't be lifted/lowered with 2 fingers like some of the demo videos of the actual kits.
 However it makes it light enough that my wife can do it by herself.

 Thanks for checking it out!
 Please leave some comments or questions.